Marko-cl/todo/README.md

 Saves data in local storage
 ## How it works

-This app uses an array called allTodos to store tasks.
+This app uses an array to store tasks.
 When you submit a task using the add button, JavaScript updates the array and renders a new row on the page.

 Each row contains: